WinterSnowfall/pi_imprest/README.md

 ssh_key_authentication = true
 ```

 In the .conf file and provide the path to your private ssh key.
-Doing so will make pi_boincmon ignore all (if any) host password entries.
+Doing so will make pi_imprest ignore all (if any) host password entries.
 Note that you'll have to take care of propagating the key yourself and configuring a working ssh setup between the local host and your imp hosts.